Top 5 Fashion and Clothes Brands Logos and Why they Work

 Nike Logo

-The global sportswear manufacturer Nike has such wide popularity that it has allowed the brand to give its name to its emblem – Swoosh.
-This visual rendition has become the most successful of the brand’s various contemporary designs.
-It is distinguished by dynamism, simplicity, error-free transmission of the necessary information, and reflection of the important characteristics of the brand.
-Following the requirements of modernity, the company removed its name – Nike – from the logo image, thereby ensuring compliance with the minimalist style.
-This option was a clear example of how graphics, mistakenly rejected initially, became significant and especially popular in the advertising environment after a few years.
+The global sportswear manufacturer Nike has such wide popularity that it allowed the brand to name its emblem Swoosh.
+This visual embodiment has become the most successful of all modern brand designs.
+It is characterized by dynamism, simplicity, unmistakable transfer of necessary information, and reflection of important characteristics of the brand.
+In line with modern requirements, the company removed its name, Nike, from the logo image, thereby ensuring compliance with the minimalist style.
+This variant became a vivid example of how graphics, initially rejected, became significant and especially popular in advertising within a few years.